OliverMKing/Advanced-To-Do-List-and-Timer/README.md

 # Advanced-To-Do-List-and-Timer
 Java graphical user interface application that keeps track of tasks and has a build-in timer.
-It is a NetBeans project.
+It is a NetBeans project and uses [jsoup](https://jsoup.org/).

 ## Tasks
 Keeps track of tasks you have to do.
 You can add and remove tasks.